Information Inequalities for Five Random Variables: Computation

 The definition (\ref{eq:Qrep}) of the cone $\mathcal Q^*$ uses the $19$-dimensional coordinate system where the coordinates of the vector $\mathbf x$ are labeled by the non-empty subsets of $abcd$ and $abz$.
-In all three cases we perform calculations in different coordinate systems that are chosen so that \begin{itemize} \item the first coordinate is the Ingleton expression defining the cross-section; \item the tight and modular parts of the cross-section have disjoint coordinates; \item apart from the Ingleton coordinate, other coordinates have non-negative values. \end{itemize} The first property allows to set the Ingleton value explicitly.
+In all three cases we perform calculations in different coordinate systems that are chosen so that \begin{itemize} \item the first coordinate is the Ingleton expression defining the cross-section; \item the tight and modular parts of the cross-section have disjoint coordinates; \item polymatroids have non-negative coordinates apart from the Ingleton coordinate. \end{itemize} The first property allows setting the Ingleton value explicitly.
 Based on the second property, the tight part of the cross-section can be separated by dropping some coordinates; and the third property potentially reduces the complexity of the polyhedral enumeration algorithm.